Is Creatine Monohydrate Healthy? Read This Before Taking It.

 This increase in intracellular fluid shocks the muscles by enabling users to train at higher intensities, whilst overloading the muscles with heavier weights and additional reps.

-Creatine is available in food sources such as red meat, pork and fish; albeit only in small quantities hence how people opt for supplementation instead.
+Creatine is available in food sources such as red meat, pork, and fish; albeit only in small quantities, hence why people opt for supplementation instead.

 Is Creatine Monohydrate Healthy?